-Higher Glycemic Food Index (GI) Quicker Acting Carbohydrates Ice cream (low-fat), frozen yogurt.
+Higher Glycemic Food Index (GI) Ice cream (low-fat), frozen yogurt.
 White bread, doughnuts, croissants, rice cakes, bagels.
 White potatoes, corn, white rice.
 Low fiber cereals – Cornflakes, RiceKrispies, Fruit loops, etc. Pineapple, cantaloupe, watermelon, ripe bananas.
 Soda, sugar sweetened sports and energy drinks.
 Candy, sugar.

-As a side note… never forego taking prescribed medications even if you improve diet and have significant weight loss and relief of diabetic symptoms .
-Follow all doctor treatment and prescription advise.
-Only a doctor can determine if removal of certain meds is right for you.
+As a side note… never forego taking prescribed medications even if you improve diet and have significant weight loss and experience relief of diabetic, or other ill-health symptoms.
+Follow all doctor prescription and treatment recommendations.

 Author: Marc T. Woodard, MBA, BS Exercise Science, USA Medical Services Officer, CPT, RET.
 2018 Copyright, All rights reserved.
 MirrorAthlete Inc., Publishing @: www.mirrorathlete.com, Sign up for your free monthly eNewsletter.